Federals Baseball: Frequently Asked Questions

 Q: How are players evaluated?

 A: Many roster spots are filled by returning players, as we strive to maintain continuity.
-However, we hold workouts starting in March and evaluate players during our summer camp.
+However, we hold workouts starting in March and evaluate players during our spring and summer camps.
 We also scout players during the All-Star season.
 Some players clearly fit, while others require further consideration as we build our rosters.

 Q: If my son was on a team last year, is he guaranteed a spot this year?